nicolasdespres/respect/README.md

 See the `STATUS_MATRIX` file included in this package for detailed information.

+Although, the semantics of the schema definition DSL available in this library may change slightly from the _JSON schema standard_, we have tried to keep it as close as possible.
+For instance the `strict` option of object schema is not presented in the standard.
+However, when a schema is dumped to its _JSON Schema_ version the syntax and semantic have been followed.
+You should note that there is no "loader" available yet in this library.
+In other word, you cannot instantiate a Schema class from a _JSON Schema_ string representation.

 # Getting help

 The easiest way to get help about how to use this library is to post your question on the